 Noah’s Righteous Example

 Genesis 6:9 describes Noah as “a righteous man, blameless among the people of his time.”
-He was not perfect, but he walked faithfully with God.
+He was not perfect but he walked faithfully with God and sought to live according to His will.
+In a society filled with violence and corruption, Noah’s life stood out as different.
 His example teaches that personal faithfulness matters, even when the world chooses otherwise.
+Believers today are likewise called to remain faithful and live in a way that honours God despite surrounding pressures.

 Trusting God’s Instructions

-Building the ark was a monumental task, especially since there was no evidence of the coming flood.
-Yet Noah obeyed completely.
-His faith demonstrates that trusting God—even when His commands seem unusual—leads to salvation and blessing.
+Building the ark was a monumental task, especially since there was no visible evidence of the coming flood.
+Noah likely faced confusion, criticism and ridicule from others, yet he continued to obey God completely.
+His faith demonstrates that trusting God—even when His commands seem unusual or difficult—leads to salvation and blessing.
+Noah’s obedience was rooted in confidence that God’s word was true and his example encourages believers to trust God fully, even when they cannot yet see the outcome.

 Also Read ➡️7 Bible Lessons You Need to Read Before Making Any Decision!